KL-HH/linux-course/h5_Alice_and_Bob.md

 Yup...
 It worked..
 Maybe?
 (Linkin Park playing in the head even harder now...)

 I almost forgot the password...
 Jeez...
+Good that I didn't have to start over...
 <img width="882" height="318" alt="image" src="https://github.com/user-attachments/assets/ca7a8925-f0a1-474f-b9e1-31ff78a6759d" />

 Holy moly...
 I opened it...
 And the message!